gekkota-os/SDK/API/rs232/qlite-protocol/README.md

 -   const unsigned long RECIEVE\_MODE\_ASYNC

-    *Aynchronous reception of characters In this mode, it is possible to:*

 <!-- -->

 -   attribute long recieveMode

-    *Reception mode for characters received by the serial port This attribute must be specified before the call of the open method in order to be taken in count.*

 Public Attributes
 -----------------

 -   readonly attribute unsigned long capabilities

-    *Capabilities flags.*

 <!-- -->

 -   attribute boolean recieveIsBlocking

-    *Tell if reception of characters on the serial port is in blocking mode or not.*

 <!-- -->

 -   attribute long recieveThreshold

-    *When the reading is in blocking mode (attribute recieveIsBlocking), this attribute provide the minimal amount of characters to read before returning.*

 <!-- -->

 -   attribute long recieveTimeout

-    *If the reading is in blocking mode (attribute recieveIsBlocking), this attribute defines the limit value of waiting time (in milliseconds) before the reading returns.*

 <!-- -->

 -   readonly attribute nsIInputStream inputStream

-    *Object for read the characters received by the serial port.*

 <!-- -->